 An employee's specific situation also has be to taken into account.

 You must remit source deductions of income tax periodically, according to your remittance frequency, using the payment option that is most convenient for you.

-You can use any of the following to calculate source deductions of income tax using the usual method:
+You can use any of the following to calculate source deductions of income tax under the usual method: